They say the third time’s the charm, which Jennifer Lacy might agree with in terms of how she found her ultimate career path.

 Luckily, she found her niche when Robins & Morton opened their Dallas office in 2003.

 Although hired to be the Dallas division’s marketing professional, Jennifer had to be the do-it-all employee in the office’s early days, including office support for administrative, operational and preconstruction efforts.
 Soon, she realized that she couldn’t achieve optimal results managing the responsibilities of those positions, so someone was hired to take care of the administrative side, while she focused her expertise specifically on marketing and business development.

-Jennifer now dedicates her time to marketing, business development and focusing on matters such as: branding, qualifications, existing projects and making Robins & Morton’s work and presence known outside of the company.
-Within the company, she is a leader in educating employees on the internal continuous improvement initiative, Building Forward.
+Jennifer now dedicates her time to leading the company’s corporate Lean efforts.
+She works to educate employees on the elimination of waste and efficiency improvement.
 Outside of Robins & Morton, she prioritizes advancing the industry through involvement in various organizations such as the National Association of Minority Contractors, National Association of Women in Construction, Society of Marketing Professional Services, and several of the Lean Construction Institute’s local Communities of Practice.

 “I really enjoy meeting people in the industry,” Jen said.
 “And because I didn’t come from a construction background, I learn something new every day about the process.”